sureshm-hub/code-challenges/cheat-sheet.md

   - No copy & pasting -> introduces more compile errors
   - focus on the cursor to catch mistakes as typed
   - avoid keyword typing mistakes
+  - every return should match the return type or empty when return is void
+  - all Generics are for a type, no  primitives
+  - read out loud program as you type
+  - common gotchas:
+    - return type
+    - indexes
+    - type1 -> type2
+    - adding elements to generics
+    - using variable w/o declaration/initialization

 # Guidelines for debugging the program
 - go over logically